Skip to main content

-Dave Rossum, EMU, and Rossum Electro
+Dave Rossum, The Visionary Behind EMU and Rossum Electro

-Dave Rossum is another one of the founders of the modern music production ecosystem and had a unique relationship with several other key synth figures including Dave Smith and Tom Oberheim.
+Dave Rossum is one of the founding figures of the modern music production ecosystem.
+He had a unique relationship with other key synth figures such as Dave Smith and Tom Oberheim.
+In fact, it was core technologies that Dave developed that enabled both Oberheim and Sequential Circuits’ polyphonic synthesizers in the 1970s.

-This was the moment when God took me by the nose and said “Over here, Dave”
+“This was the moment when God took me by the nose and said ‘Over here, Dave.'”

-Dave Rossum’s talk about the history of EMU at Synthplex 2022
+Dave Rossum’s Talk About the History of EMU at Synthplex 2022

 If there is one definitive source about the history of EMU, this is it.

-The Emulator Sampling Keyboard is born
+The Emulator Sampling Keyboard

-Emulator (1981)
+• Emulator (1981)

-Emulator II (1984)
+• Emulator II (1984)

-Emulator III (1987)
+• Emulator III (1987)

-Emulator IV (1994)
+• Emulator IV (1994)

 The Emulator II was popular with many musicians in the 1980s, such as early adopter Stevie Wonder, and was used extensively by Front 242, Depeche Mode, 808 State (on their 1989 album Ninety) New Order, ABC, Genesis, Paul McCartney, David Bowie, Herbie Hancock, Vangelis, Tangerine Dream, Jean-Michel Jarre, Yes, OMD, Stevie Nicks, Mr. Mister, and many more.
 The list is far from complete however as it became the staple sampler of just about every recording studio that could afford one in the 1980s, and thus was used on a multitude of albums at the time.